- Home

 - after surgery (adjuvant chemotherapy) – to reduce the chance of the cancer coming back

-- as palliative treatment – to help control the cancer and improve quality of life and prolong overall survival.
+- as palliative treatment – to help control the cancer and improve quality of life; this can sometimes prolong survival.

 How it is given

-Chemotherapy is usually given by injecting the drug into a vein in the arm.
-It may also be given through a tube that is implanted and stays in your vein throughout treatment (called a port-a-cath or PICC line), or as tablets you swallow.
-You will usually receive treatment as an outpatient.
+Chemotherapy drugs are usually given as a liquid through a drip inserted into a vein (intravenous infusion).
+It may also be given through a tube that is implanted and stays in your vein throughout treatment.
+This is called a central venous access device (CVAD) and there are different types (e.g. a port-a-cath).
+Sometimes, chemotherapy is given as tablets you swallow.
+You will usually receive treatment as an outpatient (when you visit hospital for treatment but are not admitted).

 Side effects of chemotherapy